-Under the current auto-enrolment rules, if you’re over the age of 22 and earn at least £10,000 a year, a minimum of 8% of your salary must go into your pension.
-Of that 8%, your employer must pay at least 3%, with the final 5% coming from you (including tax relief).
+Under the current auto-enrolment rules, if you’re over the age of 22 and earn at least £10,000 a year, a minimum of 8% of your salary must go into your pension fund.
+Of that 8%, your employer must pay at least 3%, with the final 5% coming from you (including pension tax relief).

-Yours and your employer’s contributions will be taken directly from your salary when you’re paid.
+Yours and your employer’s monthly pension contributions will be taken directly from your salary when you’re paid.

 While DC pensions won’t give you a guaranteed income, they are a great way of saving for your retirement.
 You can increase your pension contributions as your earnings increase to ensure your pot will contain enough when you come to withdraw money from it.